Exercise to Manage Chronic Pain

 Change Up Your Routine Regularly

-It is important to be consistent with your workouts, but it is also important to make sure you are challenging yourself and changing them up regularly.
+It is important to be consistent with your workouts, but it is also essential to make sure you are challenging yourself and changing them up regularly.

 This could mean adding more reps, more weight, or doing a completely new type of cardio.
-It is especially important to make changes if you feel like you no longer see improvements.
+It is vital to make changes if you feel like you no longer see improvements.

 Finally, remember to be patient with yourself and the process.
-As much as you would probably like to, you are not going to see dramatic improvements overnight.
+As much as you would probably like to, you will not see dramatic improvements overnight.

 Be consistent, follow your trainer or instructor's guidelines, and, over time, you will see the changes you are looking for.